gajetano/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * activity labels data set

 ### Step 2: Create column names for the test and training tables
 The objective here is to assign column names to the test and training tables.
+At this stage the data sets have been created with the riht coloumn names.
 Names of 561 table variables are stored in features.txt

+### Step 3: Merge test and train tables
+The outcome of this step is to create the main data table by merging both test and train tables

+### Step 4: Extract only measurements on the mean and standard deviation
+First the grepl function is used to search values and return logical vector (TRUE/FALSE) of matched elements.
+Then the subset has been created to get the required dataset.

+### Step 5: Create tidy data set
+The tidy data set contains the average of all variables for each activity and subject.
+This step involves:
+* Aggregation of data by using aggregate function
+* Sorting of data by subjectID, activityID
+* Cleaning of variable names to remove "()" and "-", and to capitalize the first letters of "mean" and "std"

+### Step 6: Save tidy data set
+Write the ouput to a text file: tidyDataset.txt